 Event autocrats must submit an event budget in advance, to be approved by the Financial Committee, before the event can be publicized.
 If the budget is not approved, the event is a no-go.

 Pennsic expenses for our Freehold Camp are not normally funded from the Freehold Treasury, for two reasons.
 First, a certain proportion of people in our camp are not actually Freeholders.
 Second, most Freeholders do not attend Pennsic.
 Therefore, each year’s Freehold camp will have a management committee to set a camp budget, to determine the fee for that year’s camp.
 Each year’s camp should be self-supporting, with a slight surplus built into the budget for future years to allow for future large or unexpected expenses.
-Camp fees for 2006 were $35/adult. ($40/adult in 2012) Typical Pennsic expenses include:
+Camp fees vary year by year.
+Typically, Pennsic camp fees are designed to cover necessities and amenities such as:

 1) Storage fee for all of the equipment left from year to year.

 3) Shower plumbing, propane, and other hot water supplies.